tuxy-streamer/blog/content/posts/your-computer-my-function.md

 ---
-title: "Your Computer, My Function: The Ultimate Code Swap!"
+title: "Your Computer My Function"
 description: "Imagine running a function on your computer that someone else wrote.
 Sound impossible?
 With RPC, it's a reality!
 Let's explore this cool tech together!"
 date: 2024-10-04T13:54:33+05:30
+categories: [Projects, Learning]
+tags: [rpc, python]
 draft: false
-categories: [Projects]
-tags: [rpc, python]
 ---

 **Have you ever wondered how your computer executes tasks across different devices ?**
 Imagine a world where your computer can tap into remote servers for executing functions.

-Welcome to the realm of Remote Procedure Calls (RPC)—the unsung hero behind seamless interactions.
+Welcome to the realm of Remote Procedure Calls (RPC) - the unsung hero behind seamless interactions.
 From the way Git syncs your projects across devices to how cloud services talk to your favorite apps, **RPC** is the secret sauce that makes it all happen.